Alexandr-Petrov/NiBahn/README.md

 We wanted to develop the controllable chain of Nibo robots with following roles:
 1. Master - identified by orange lights
 2. Slave - identified by green lights
-Where we could also address individual robot and control it separately, remove it from the chain and place it back via wireless connection
+Where we could also address individual robot and control it separately, remove it from the chain and place it back via wireless connection.
-For communication they were suited with XBee modules.
+For that purpose we used XBee modules on Nibos and on PC.

 But to control robots and communicate the roles we had only 8 bits that we could transmit in the TU (transmission unit), so we made our own protocol for communication.